-We also have 33 children on our SEN Register.
-Those on the register are supported by having a termly individual education plan (IEP) that contains targets for improvement and the strategies that will be put in place to achieve these targets.
-The Register is updated on a half-termly basis.
-Support strategies are put in place to help them make progress and if necessary removed from the SEN register and will be monitored by the SENCO and the Inclusion Manager.
+The register is updated regularly by the SENCO.
+Support strategies are put in place to help children make progress and if necessary children are removed from the register and continued to be monitored by the SENCO and the Inclusion Manager.

 Despite this additional support, some children continue to find learning very hard and their progress is limited.
 In these circumstances, the school requests advice from other professionals.
-Advice may be sought from an educational psychologist; a speech and language therapist; an occupational therapist or a physiotherapist.
+Advice may be sought from an Educational Psychologist; a Speech and Language Therapist; an occupational therapist or a Physiotherapist.

-We have an up-to-date access plan and this ensures that the needs of physical disabilities are not discriminated against, but instead given every advantage to access all parts of the school site.
+* Access Plan and this ensures that the needs of physical disabilities are not discriminated against, but instead given every advantage to access all parts of the school site.

 * We have prepared a report for parents and carers providing Special Educational Needs and Disability Information report along with our SEN Policy.